 Which degree is best for you will depend on your preference and the specific career you seek.
 If you plan to work in business management or accounting, an AS will serve your needs.
 If you plan on focusing on the human aspect of human resources, an AA degree has a greater focus on the humanities.
 Entry-level associate degree positions are limited, so you need to consider the career you hope to achieve long term when making this decision.

 If you plan to further your education, you will need to select an accredited program.
 This means that the program has met standards set forth by the government and the industry.
 If you are seeking an associate’s degree in applied sciences or don’t plan on moving on to a bachelor’s degree, it’s less of a concern.
 Accreditation is still preferable because it shows potential employers you attended a quality program, but it is not required.

 Regional accreditation typically means you can transfer credits to a four-year institution in the same region, because schools work together to set the requirements for accreditation.

 There are also national accreditation.
-These are helpful as well, and shows that the program you attended met certain standards.
+These are helpful as well, and shows that the human resources program you attended met certain standards.
 However, a four-year institution may be less likely to allow you to transfer credits with only a national accreditation.

 Regional accreditation bodies: